gtoravan/DisruptAI/README.md

 - [ ] Explore options for running automated campaigns.
 Research automation tools and algorithms that can optimize ad campaigns based on performance data.

 *Work in Progress*

+### Currently in Research Stage.
+This is for profit.
+If I make a company, I will offer employment to open source contributors.
+MIT License is the only one.
+For personal use, you can use this.
+Ideally once this is on AWS, I will change the usage.